“People who complain about taxes can be divided into two classes: men and women.”

 Use accounting software or apps

 Once you’ve grabbed yourself and ABN and you’re setup for tax, make sure you start using some type of accounting system immediately (you don’t need to spend very much).
-Now you can track your expenses, easily reconcile your bank statements and (most importantly) invoice your clients and customers.
+Now you can track your expenses, easily reconcile your bank statements, and (most importantly) invoice your clients and customers.
 Having a decent invoicing system is absolutely essential if you are going to make money as a writer.

 I use a little Quickbooks app which costs only AUD$4.99 per month.
 It hooks into all my bank accounts (plus my PAYPAL account) as well as enabling me to send invoices and track payments.
 The best thing is every single bank transaction is flagged automatically, so I can see immediately what invoices have been paid as well as make sure all my deductible expenses are included in the tax reports.

 When you’re a writer truly all you want to do is write.
 So take the time to setup your accounting and taxation records correctly, then it only requires a minimum of maintenance a couple of times a month.
+Writing is so much more fun than waiting on hold for an agent at the Australian Taxation Office to hear your stories about why your tax is wrong.

 Schedule key compliance dates